BILL NO A00775B

 outlines the standard of care to be provided by an owner, possessor,

 custodian, or caregiver of an animal.
-The vague term "sustenance," as it
+The vague term "sustenance," as

-ed to People v.
+limited to People v.
 Richardson, 15 Misc.
 311 138A (App.
 Term 9th &

 10th Jud.
 Dist.
 2007) and People v.
 Mahoney, 9 Misc.3d 101 (App.
 Term

 9th & 10th Jud.
 Dist.
 2008).
-Apart from codification, the terms "food" and "drink"
+Apart from codification, the terms "food"

-markets law (i.e. "necessary sustenance"), is
+agriculture and markets law (i.e. "necessary sustenance"), is

-replaced with the expanded provision of adequacy The adequacy of all
+replaced with the expanded provision of adequacy.
+The adequacy of all

 four elements - nutrition, hydration, veterinary care, and shelter -

 Subdivision 2 is based upon section 355 of the Agriculture and Markets

-Law, except that duplicative language is dropped after the first clause
+Law, except that duplicative language is dropped after the first

-(9) of section 280.00.
+subdivision (9) of section 280.00.

-Subdivision 3 outlines the standard of care to be applied to animals in
+Subdivision 3 outlines the standard of care to be applied to animals

-enhanced definition of "cruelty" as it appears in subdivision 2 of the
+the enhanced definition of "cruelty" as it appears in subdivision 2 of

-defined and under the proposed definition.
+currently defined and under the proposed definition.